Marcos-C7/Auction-algorithm/README.md

 ### Program usage

-The Auction Algorithm considers the left hand side vertices of the bipartite graph as Persons and the right hand side vertices as Objects.
+The Auction Algorithm considers the left-hand side vertices of the bipartite graph as Persons and the right-hand side vertices as Objects.
 We will keep this terminology.
 Also all the edge costs (weights) must be integer.

 The solver works through an interface given in the header file "AP_Tools.h" (for Assignment Problem Tools).